Ninjanaut/sample-efcore/docs/readme.md

 Precondition tu run this program is to
 * have sql server database
-* update App.conf with connection string to that database
+* update App.config with connection string to that database
 * run App/Database/CreateSchema.sql script
 * have the .NET 5 framework installed